 - Info & Contacts

-There are no activity reports for Jabal ad Druze.
+The Global Volcanism Program has no activity reports for Jabal ad Druze.

-There are no Weekly Reports available for Jabal ad Druze.
+The Global Volcanism Program has no Weekly Reports available for Jabal ad Druze.

-There are no Holocene eruptions known for Jabal ad Druze.
-If this volcano has had large eruptions prior to 10,000 years ago, information might be found in the LaMEVE (Large Magnitude Explosive Volcanic Eruptions) database, a part of the Volcano Global Risk Identification and Analysis Project (VOGRIPA).
+The Global Volcanism Program is not aware of any Holocene eruptions from Jabal ad Druze.
+If this volcano has had large eruptions (VEI >= 4) prior to 10,000 years ago, information might be found on the Jabal ad Druze page in the LaMEVE (Large Magnitude Explosive Volcanic Eruptions) database, a part of the Volcano Global Risk Identification and Analysis Project (VOGRIPA).

-|Snow-capped Tell Qeni is the highest point of the Jabal ad Druze volcanic field, the southernmost in Syria, lies in the Haurun-Druze Plateau in SW Syria near the border with Jordan.
-The most prominent feature of this volcanic field is 1803-m-high Jabal ad Druze (also known variously as Djebel Al-Arab, Jabal ed Duruz, Jabal al Druz, Jebel Duraz, Djebel ed Drouz).
+|Snow-capped Tell Qeni is the highest point of the Jabal ad Druze volcanic field, the southernmost in Syria.
+It lies in the Haurun-Druze Plateau in SW Syria near the border with Jordan.
+The most prominent feature of this volcanic field is 1803-m-high Jabal ad Druze.
 The alkaline volcanic field consists of a group of 118 basaltic volcanoes active from the lower-Pleistocene to the Holocene.
-The large SW Plateau depression is filled by basaltic lava flows from volcanoes aligned in a NW-SE direction.
-This volcanic field lies within the northern part of the massive alkaline Harrat Ash Shaam volcanic field that extends from southern Syria through NW Jordan to Saudi Arabia.